mdeguzis/steamos-xpad-dkms/README.md

 Valve patched xpad driver

 # Purpose
-Rebuild patch xpad driver to maintain a fresh up to date package for non-SteamOS users.
+Rebuild patched xpad driver to maintain a fresh up to date package for non-SteamOS users.

 To build manually:
 ======================